adamjc/adamjc-roman-numerals/README.md

 ##Installation & Usage
-To run, open up index.html and use the console to test it.
+To run, open up `browser-example/index.html` and use either the rudimentary UI, or the developer console to test it.

 Alternatively, to include into an application using CommonJS: